 - Independent insights: Receiving an independent opinion and vision on your business case means an honest and comprehensive insight into down-sides or pitfalls that may be overlooked now, allowing them to be addressed in time.

 - Access to experience: Start-up coaches are experienced in setting up businesses, and could even possess expertise specific to your domain.
 This will help.
 Also, coaches can share the perspective of the target audience, how they will perceive your business or innovation.
 This can help positioning of your business case and give access to information and sources that you may not have been aware of.

-- Free-up your time: Receiving start-up coaching frees-up dedicated time – this will help you to focus and move forward, avoiding any stalls in progress.
+- Increased efficiency: Receiving start-up coaching helps you to focus and better prioritize your time, avoiding any stalls in progress.

 - Acquire knowledge: Coaching provides an invaluable opportunity to acquire knowledge for yourself and your business, and possibly gain access to topic-specific information and networks – which will be valuable for you in the future as well.

 - Financial investment: It is a time-investment and financial investment at start.
 These resources could also be well used in different ways.
 However, start-up coaching will help you learn and save time in the future – empowering you and allowing more efficient and conscious decisions to be made.

 - Disagreements can occur: You may disagree with your coach.
 That can happen.
 But it is your start-up, your business.
 You own it.
 You can be tenacious and disagree.
 Just ask critical and challenging questions.